iamdtang/skaterdav85.github.io/_posts/2018-02-11-conditional-validation-with-ember-changeset-validations.md

 };
 ```

 The way this works is that you can specify any number of validation rules for a property, and they will only be applied if the callback function to `validateSometimes()` returns `true`.
 In this example, `paymentMethod` would be some kind of model with a computed property `isCreditCard`.
-The callback function is invoked with the changeset's `changes` and original `content` object.
+The callback function is invoked with the changeset's `changes` and the original `content` object.

-This works, but I didn't like having to check both the `changes` and `content` object for the same property, so I added a `this.get(property)` method that essentially is a more terse version of the above.
+This works, but I didn't like having to check both the `changes` and the `content` object for the same property, so I added a `this.get(property)` method that essentially is a more terse version of the above.

 ```js
 import { validatePresence, validateLength } from 'ember-changeset-validations/validators';